Common Design Mistakes are costing the construction industry far more than most people realise.

 3. Getting the dimensions wrong

-A dimension on a CAD drawing is rarely wrong, because it is โautomaticallyโ dimensionally correct โ but this could just mean the entire assembly is the wrong size.
+A dimension on a CAD drawing is rarely “wrong” because it is automatically dimensionally correct, but that can be misleading.
+The entire assembly could still be ,the wrong size.

 Solution: